clue-developers/CLUE/README.md

 CLUE is a Python implementation of the algorithm from the paper ''CLUE: Exact maximal reduction of kinetic models by constrained lumping of differential equations'' (by A.Ovchinnikov, I. Pérez Verona, G. Pogudin, M. Tribastone).

+This software also includes the extension of this algorithm to rational systems from the paper ''Lumping with rational rhs'' (by J. Jacob, A. Jiménez-Pastor, G. Pogudin).

 ## What is constrained lumping?

 Constrained lumping as type of exact order reduction for models defined by a system of ordinary differential equations (ODEs) with polynomial right-hand side.